nuuuwan/news_lk3_data/README.md

 As the Sinhala and Tamil New Year is just around the corner, Sri Lankan people are busy with purchasing goods at the Pettah Market in Colombo.
 The President of Sri Lanka Ranil Wickramasinghe has instructed the officials to prepare a formal program with the aim of maintaining the uninterrupted essential and public services during the upcoming festive season.
 Pix by Pradeep Pathirana

-As the Sinhala and Tamil New Year is just around the corner, Sri Lankan people are busy with purchasing goods at the Pettah Market service in Colombo.
-The President of Sri Lanka Ranil Wickramasinghe yesterday instructed the officials to prepare a formal program with the aim of maintaining the uninterrupted essential and public services during the upcoming festive season.
-Pix by Pradeep Pathiran

 ◼️

 [Data](articles/6dc5b621.json)